 Mal Shah

-Syntax and semantics: I am especially interested in quantification, ellipsis, and degree constructions.
-I have also been interested in event semantics, tense and modality, and questions.
+I am especially interested in quantification, ellipsis, and degree constructions.

-Comparative Indic linguistics: I have worked on Gujarati and Hindi.
-Here I have looked at questions, ellipsis, auxiliaries, tense and modality, infixation, and degree-modifiers.
+Here I have looked at auxiliaries, degree-modifiers, ellipsis, infixation, tense and modality, and questions,.

 Before coming to Maryland, I read Philosophy and Linguistics BA, at St. Hugh's College, Oxford (2019-2022), for which I was awarded a Congratulatory First.
-My advisor during my undergraduate degree was Matt Husband.
+I am still very interested in issues in philosophy of language and philosophy of cognitive science.

 The best way to reach me is by email: mpshah at umd dot edu